-Chelsea Lately alum and comedian Jen Kirkman dishes on her headlining debut at Wilbur Theatre, her new Netflix comedy special, and why she's already experiencing Trump fatigue.
+Chelsea Lately alum and comedian Jen Kirkman dishes on her headlining debut at The Wilbur, her new Netflix comedy special, and why she's already experiencing Trump fatigue.

 I am literally only there for 12 hours.
 So, you’ll have to see me on stage, and I can’t really go out after.
 It’s not a high school reunion.
 I have to be up at 6 a.m. the next day.
 So, it’s always challenging, because I think people want to see you, but all I can give them is the show.
 But yeah, I’m really excited to go back and perform for all those people.
 I think it’s going to be great.